-Bradford Ridge Path is a 6.1 mile moderately trafficked out and back trail located near Lake Arrowhead, CA that features a waterfall and is rated as difficult.
+Bradford Ridge Path is a 6.1 mile moderately trafficked out and back trail located near Lake Arrowhead, California that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 5 mile out and back.